Amazon GameLift is a fully managed service for deploying, operating, and scaling session-based multi-player game servers in the cloud.

 Game sessions with ACTIVE status, which means they are able to host players, and are hosting zero or more players.

 Game session slots on active, healthy server processes that are not currently being used.

 Percentage of game session slots on all active server processes (healthy or unhealthy) that are not currently being used.

-Number of game sessions on spot instances that have been interrupted.
+Number of game sessions on spot instances interrupted.

-Player sessions with either ACTIVE status (player is connected to an active game session) or RESERVED status (player has been given a slot in a game session but has not yet connected).
+Player sessions with ACTIVE status (player is connected to an active game session) or RESERVED status (player is given a slot in a game session but has not yet connected).

 Player sessions that transitioned from RESERVED status to ACTIVE since the last report.